NilsIrl/dockerc/README.md

 Install dockerc from the [latest release](https://github.com/NilsIrl/dockerc/releases).

-Example with the `oven/bun` docker image.
-This works for any image you can think of!

 ```
+# Image from docker hub
 $ dockerc --image docker://oven/bun --output bun
+# Image in local docker daemon storage
+$ zig-out/bin/dockerc --image docker-daemon:mysherlock-image:latest --output sherlock_bin
 ```

-To specify an image in the docker daemon internal storage use **docker-archive**:_path_[:_docker-reference_].
 Skopeo is used to loading images, for other locations refer to [its documentation][1].

 ## Features